 Trello or Asana

 These project plan examples should help you create a plan for yourself!
-Find one that works for you, whether that be more visual or more digital.
+Find one that works for you, whether that be visual or digital.
 It is not a one-size-fits-all approach, so look and see what works best for you!
 As you have read, I use multiple project management tools to help keep me on track.
 For my larger projects, I use a project board.
 I keep my computer projects organized with digital wallpaper.
 Our family stays organized with our command center.
 And I use some digital apps to keep my team in check!